Reaping the Harvest Following Massive Christian Rally for Egyptian Christians

 Check out the “You Tube” video that shows a glimpse of one of the evenings.

 Father, how we praise Your name for the great harvest of souls during the October rally in Egypt.
 We pray for them now as they have returned to school and work, to neighbors and family.
 Strengthen them by Your Spirit to live the lives they have committed to.
-And we pray for the Coptic Orthodox Church that you would fan the fire of revival that was ignited during the rally.
+And we pray for the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church that you would fan the fire of revival that was ignited during the rally.
 We pray for church leaders that Your Word would be preached from their pulpits with power and authority.
 And we pray for the unity of all true churches in Egypt that they might praise You with one loud voice that is heard across the land.
 In the name of Jesus whose name we lift on high, Amen.